Firefox2100/siyuan-ai-companion/README.md

 This service will query SiYuan every 5 minutes to see if there's an update on the note content.
 Once found, it will use the updated content to regenerate the index and embeddings.
 This is done in the background, and will only generate for the updated (or newly created) blocks for minimal resource usage.

 Upon receiving a request at `/openai/v1/completions` or `/openai/v1/chat/completions`, it will embed the prompt and query the Qdrant index for similar blocks.
 It will then retrieve the **whole note** containing the top 5 relevant blocks.
-The top notes will be added to the prompt and send to OpenAI API.

-> **Note**: SiYuan stores and manages notes in the unit of `blocks`, which is the minimal unit of a passage content (e.g. a title, a paragraph, a list item, etc.).
-To allow partial updates, this service embeds and stores the data in blocks, and index them as blocks.
-As such, storage-time semantic chunking is not possible directly within Qdrant.
-The result is that the whole note must be retrieved and sent to the OpenAI API, which will waste some tokens.
-There are plans to introduce a separate database for storing the chunking information, mapping, and allowing the service to use chunked data for RAG.
+It then segments the document based on the Markdown structure, and sends the most relevent segments to the LLM.
+Semantic segmentation is not yet implemented due to the heavy resource usage when segmenting the documents: processing a long passage may take minutes, if not hours, on a CPU-only setup.

 ### Transcribe audio files